Akascape/Pixelort/README.md

 Modes             | Description
 ------------------|------------
 `Random`			    | Randomly generate intervals.
 Distribution of widths is linear by default.
 Interval widths can be scaled using `character length`.
 `Edges`				    | Performs an edge detection, which is used to define intervals.
-Tweak threshold with `threshold`.
 `Threshold`		  	| Intervals defined by lightness thresholds; only pixels with a lightness between the upper and lower thresholds are sorted.
 `Waves`			    	| Intervals are waves of nearly uniform widths.
 Control width of waves with `character length`.
 `Reference`       | Intervals taken from another specified input image.
 Should be black and white, and the same size as the input image.